Peanut noodles are a quick and tasty dish with the easiest, creamiest, no-cook peanut sauce and a satisfying chewy texture.

 Storage

-Make Ahead: you can make the peanut sauce ahead and keep it in the fridge in a sealed jar for 4 days.
-You can make peanut noodles up to a day in advance; however, if you do so, reduce the amount of garlic in the sauce as it gets stronger as it sits in the fridge.
+Make Ahead: You can prepare the peanut sauce and keep it in the fridge in a sealed jar for four days.
+You can make peanut noodles up to a day in advance.

 Peanut Noodles